dhruuuuuv/deformaball/README.md

 # deformaball

-Deformable Ball Music Controller prototype from the User Interface Technologies group.
+Deformable Ball Music Controller prototype.

 DeformaBall is a ball shaped musical controller that can be used to modulate audio when touched and squeezed.